-Distribution: East of the Cascades in Washington; Washington south to California, east to Idaho, Colorado and Texas.
+Distribution: Occurring east of the Cascades crest in Washington; Washington to California, east to Idaho, Colorado and Texas.

 Habitat: Dry, open, often sandy areas of sagebrush and grasslands.